 “People in the know, boxing people, didn’t think he had a chance,” says Suzanne Dundee Bonner, daughter of Chris Dundee, the Liston match promoter.
 She was also a friend of Clay’s during that era.
 “He was the one that appeared to have the confidence in what he was doing, and in what he was going to become.
 He looked at himself as a historical figure even at that age.”

-Today the gloves, acquired from the Dundee family by curator Paul Gardullo, reside in the collections of the National Museum of African American History and Culture, scheduled to open in 2015.
+Today the gloves, acquired from the Dundee family by curator Paul Gardullo, reside in the collections of the National Museum of African American History and Culture.
 “They are more than just a piece of signed memorabilia, they’re a window into that moment and the creation of this mythic figure,” Gardullo says.
 “His bold, brash prediction....You can think of that glove as a calling card.
 It’s an announcement of arrival.”

 There was a sense of forces gathering, of something nascent.
 His hotel in Miami Beach was a magnet for “whores, johns, pimps, boosters, grifters, con men, and addicts,” according to author Dave Kindred, who chronicled Ali throughout the 1960s and wrote the 2006 biography Sound and Fury.
 And in the midst of it all, a young ascetic with skin flawless as water, and a pure focus on training.